alex-hladun/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 This project uses HTML, CSS, JS, jQuery and AJAX on the front-end as well as Node and Express on the back-end.
-It has features such as responsive design, server posting/retrieval with AJAX, and form validation.
+It has features such as responsive design (mobile and desktop friendly), server posting/retrieval with AJAX, and form validation.

 # Final Product